 eBay has a terribly confusing decentralized product management system.
 There can be thousands of different listings for the same exact Instapot.

-eBay allows HTML/CSS in its listings which means sellers are constantly trying to edge on another in sophistication and design of their listings.
+eBay allows HTML/CSS in its listings, which means sellers are constantly trying to edge one another in the sophistication and design of their listings.